crystal-net/inmoov_core_orig/src/docs/pages/inmoov_modules.rst

 InMoov modules
 """"""""""""""
+This is a list of all the modules currently under development for InMoov.

 inmoov_bringup
 ==============
-Brint up the initial components.
+    Bring up the initial components.
         - Parameter Server
         - InMoov modules

 inmoov_description
 ==================
     URDF/Xacro 3D model description.

 inmoov_gazebo
 =============
     components for Gazebo.
 Currently unimplemented as I think we should use Ignition but still in early development.

 inmoov_rviz
 ===========
     Visualization using rViz2

 inmoov_pubsub
 =============
+    Publisher and subscriber nodes for topics.
+Generic for now

 inmoov_service
 ==============
     This is where the msg services are stored